vkoskiv/VaporCoin/README.md

 	If you are using Xcode, make sure to select `My Mac` as target, and select the `Run` scheme.

 ## Difficulty Factor
-   To mine a block, you can lower the diffBis amount in Droplet+Setup.swift line 17:
+   To mine a block, you can lower the diffBits amount in Droplet+Setup.swift line 17:

 	let miner = Miner(coinbase: "coinbaseAddressNotImplementedYet", diffBits: 20, threadCount: 4)